toaru-math/settings/README.md

 # settings
-This is for setting files of my development environments
+This is for setting files of my development environments.